codeinaire/noMeatMayApp/notes.md

 # PROBLEM

+# SOLUTIONS

-### GraphQl problems - When signing in I get the error `schema is not configured for mutations`.
+### GraphQl problems (31/04/18) - When signing in I get the error `schema is not configured for mutations`.
 I've a feeling it has something to do with the refactoring I did...

-# SOLUTIONS
+  - __SOLUTION__ - thu mutations and query object need to be a root object then the mutations come from that.
+This was made clear by [these documents](http://graphql.org/graphql-js/type/#graphqlschema).
+Following the types outlined here helped me and the reference implementation that I d/l points out `A Schema is created by supplying the root types of each type of operation, query and mutation (optional)`.

 ### NPM - cannot read property of undefined: [Solution](https://github.com/npm/npm/issues/18042)